+In order to validate the TGFT standard, two implementations have been designed independantly from the specifications by CNES and CAS.
+Both implementations have undergone a series of tests to check that:

+the objective of the standard is fulfilled (i.e. transfer data files and their metadata)

+the standard is described clearly enough so that it cannot be interpreted in two different ways.

+A first series of five tests have been designed to validate the nominal behaviour.
+Input data has been defined based on actual expected use cases of the standard.
+Data files and their metadata have been successfully transferred from one agency to the other, in both ways.

+A second series of 17 tests have been designed to validate the proper expression and understanding of assertions in the standard.
+Voluntary violation of those assertions have been successfully detected by the receiving agency.

 Details of the Test Plan are presented in Chapter 2.
 The Test Report details can be found in Chapter 4.

 Recommendation{If Successful with minor changes to book, use the following paragraphs}

 One of the key considerations for any CCSDS recommended standard is whether or not it is sufficiently specific to enable two or more parties to develop implementations and achieve interoperability by reading and following what the recommendation states.
-When viewed collectively, the test results indicate that the SSFS recommendation does indeed supply sufficient specificity to enable interoperability.
+When viewed collectively, the test results indicate that the TGFT recommendation does indeed supply sufficient specificity to enable interoperability.
 This is evident as the independently developed implementations at CNES and CAS achieving successful interoperability over a variety of tests.

 Another key consideration for any CCSDS recommended standard is whether or not it is feasible for implementation.
 A key finding of the set of prototype testing involved is that computing technology could sufficiently be developed to support feasible implementation of the CCSDS TGFT recommendation with operational data.

-The prototype development and testing did not require the use of patented technology.
+The prototype development and testing did not require the use of patented technology other than required by the specification.

 Although the prototype tests did produce minor corrections to the draft recommendation, in total number they were not significant, as relatively few errors and/or ambiguities were found with the document and schema; those found were corrected.
 Accordingly, it is the express recommendation of this report that the draft TGFT recommendation is sufficiently mature to be a CCSDS Blue Book.